rxshil09/DAO_launcher_kit/README.md

    - Clear browser cache and cookies
    - Try incognito/private browsing mode
    - Check Internet Identity service status

+# Frontend Declarations

+These declarations are processed versions of the dfx-generated candid interfaces.
+Do not modify these files directly - instead:

+1. Update your candid (.did) files
+2. Run `dfx generate`
+3. The build process will update

 ## � License